Student Staff

 Hometown: Bronx, New York

-Why are you working as a consultant?
+Why are you working as a senior consultant?
 My goal is to create a safe space where peers can express their concerns regarding public speaking/communication in order to improve - while having someone who understands those challenges and who can offer constructive feedback and tactics without creating an overwhelming or discouraging environment.

 Why should students visit the Speaking Center?
 The technology at the Speaking Center allows you to re-watch your presentation as much as possible to tweak but also notice improvement!